intel/zephyr.js/README.md

 ```bash
 make JS=samples/HelloWorld.js
 ```

+**Note** There's currently a bug that you'll run into a build issue when buiding for the Arduino 101 using the latest Zephyr (1.10.).
+See [bug](https://github.com/zephyrproject-rtos/zephyr/issues/5807)

 #### Other targets like FRDM-K64F or possibly other ARM boards on Mac
 These also have limited support currently.
 The requiremenet is that you'll